tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ### Filling in missing genes

 For speed's sake, pulled sequences for all genes for a given reference species are combined into one query file before BLAST occurs.
 Sometimes, a reference species will be missing some user-specified genes.
 In cases where this occurs, the user can manually (or automatically) specify alternative species from which the missing gene sequences can be pulled from and used.
 No file is required to specify this; instead a response system is built directly into the program when a missing gene is detected.

+Run NCBI BLAST to pull exons from whole GENOMES

 ## Automatic NCBI BLAST